Barron Mamiya

-Barron Mamiya (born January 27, 2000) is an American junior professional surfer from Hawaii.
-He first competed in the Junior World Surf League in 2012 at age 11 and won the Men's Pro Junior Vans US Open of Surfing in 2018.
+Barron Mamiya (born January 27, 2000) is an American professional surfer from Hawaii.
+He represents Hawaii on the World Surf League Championship Tour.
+Mamiya first competed in the Junior World Surf League in 2012 at age 11 and won the Men's Pro Junior Vans US Open of Surfing in 2018.

 Biography

 He was born and raised in the North Shore community of Haleiwa, Oahu, an island in Hawaii.
 He began surfing at the age of three, routinely paddling out with his father after work.
-Barron has referenced his love for the sport and lack of other options in Hawaii as being principal motivating factors in his pursuit of surfing.
+Mamiya has referenced his love for the sport and lack of other options in Hawaii as being principal motivating factors in his pursuit of surfing.

 As a young surfer, Mamiya juggled the challenges of both being a young surfer "grom" (the lowest in the surfing pecking order) in the state and the inherent dangers of surfing the islands' most popular, yet notoriously dangerous breaks.
 "Being a grom out there, surfing, it's hard, you don't catch a lot of waves … you've got to be fully committed, because if you're not … you can get super hurt".

 Notwithstanding such difficulties, Mamiya flourished as a young surfer.
 He has continued to pursue a career in professional surfing, attributing his success to his perpetual hunger to push and prove his abilities to both himself and his peers.